 1] Check Privacy settings

-Windows 10 has improved and offers granular control when it comes to Privacy.
+Windows 10 has also improved and offers granular control when it comes to Privacy.
 Things are such that unless you give permission exclusively, nothing can access your camera.
 Windows 10 Feature updates disabled camera access and some of the apps have lost the default access to the camera.

 Go to Settings > Privacy > Camera.